wit-hdip-comp-sci/hdip-soft-eng/unit-1/panelnote/note.md

-> This is a selectoi of modules that will form the basis of a proposed Higher Certificate / Diploma in Software Engineering at the SETU, Ireland.
+> This is a selection of modules that will form the basis of a proposed Higher Certificate / Diploma in Software Engineering at the SETU, Ireland.
+These modules represent state of the art approaches to the their disciciplines.
+They are delivered with appropriate use of Large Language Model (LLM) tools & techniques.
+In addition, the platform you are browisng these coures with ([tutors](https://tutors.dev)) makes available the course content as a stream for LLM learning for an [enhanced learnign experience](https://tutors.dev/llm/soft-eng-devops) facilitated by LLM tools.